Kaiwen-Li3/CMEE-Group-2-Coursework/README.md

 To ensure the scripts run correctly, please make sure to change your working directory (cd) to the code folder before executing the scripts, as we have used relative paths for accessing the data and output files.

+**Task 3: PP_Regress_Loc.R**

+This task analyses predator-prey mass relationships and visualizes these interactions based on feeding interaction type, predator life stage and location where data was collected.
+The code for this task is found in the code file, and the data 'EcolArchives-E089-51-D1.csv' in the data file.

+The script outputs key statistics such as slope, intercept, R², p-value, F-statistic, based off feeding interaction type, predator life stage and location iterations, in a csv file in results called: PP_Regress_Loc_Results.csv.